October 18, 2017

-WASHINGTON, D.C. – The National Council for Behavioral Health is leading the three-year initiative, Trauma-Informed Primary Care: Fostering Resilience and Recovery, to educate health care providers on the importance of trauma-informed approaches in the primary care setting.
+WASHINGTON, D.C. – The National Council for Mental Wellbeing is leading the three-year initiative, Trauma-Informed Primary Care: Fostering Resilience and Recovery, to educate health care providers on the importance of trauma-informed approaches in the primary care setting.

 In July 2017, the National Council convened a multidisciplinary group of 11 health care stakeholders, who serve as the Practice Transformation Team for this initiative.
 Over the next five months, the team will develop a model for primary care providers and their behavioral health partners to effectively support patients impacted by trauma.
 In early 2018, selected primary care providers will begin piloting the model in their settings.